Barnardo's: Affiliations

 Barnardo's is a founding member of Fostering Through Social Enterprise (FtSE), a consortium of voluntary and non-profit fostering agencies that advocate for children in respect of regulation, as well as representing its membership at central government level.

 In January 2016, it was announced that Barnardo's would be one of the chosen charities for Santander's The Discovery Project alongside Age UK.
-As well giving as financial donations to the charities on Track project, Santander will also allow staff to volunteer in their charity shops.
+As well as giving financial donations to the charities on Track project, Santander will also allow staff to volunteer in their charity shops.

 In the Commonwealth

-Spinoff charities Barnados Australia and Barnardos New Zealand were set up in the 20th century (now spelt without an apostrophe, following local practice) with the same mission.
-Barnados Australia uses similar slogan to the UK organisation, "We believe in children," while Barnardos New Zealand uses "Do more for Kiwi kids."
+Spinoff charities Barnardos Australia and Barnardos New Zealand (now spelt without an apostrophe following local practice) were set up in the 20th century with the same mission.
+Barnardos Australia uses a similar slogan to the UK organisation, "We believe in children", while Barnardos New Zealand uses the slogan "Do more for Kiwi kids."